TungstenTransformation/KTScripts/SeparationByLocator/readme.md

 ````

 # Strategy 2.
-Call a separation locator for the entire document.
+Call a separation locator for each page.
 *problem: This script makes page 3 of document 4 a new document*
 ```vb
 Private Sub Document_BeforeSeparatePages(ByVal pXDoc As CASCADELib.CscXDocument, ByRef bSkip As Boolean)